Weight Loss Outcomes with Retatrutide: Clinical Trial Results and Analysis

 Summary

-The weight loss data from retatrutide’s Phase 2 program are among the most compelling ever reported for a pharmacological intervention in obesity.
-Mean weight reductions of 22-24% at 48 weeks, with the majority of participants achieving clinically meaningful thresholds, suggest that triple receptor agonism represents a significant advance in pharmacological weight management.
-The Phase 3 TRIUMPH program will determine whether these results are confirmed in a larger and more diverse population and will provide the longer-term and more detailed data needed to fully characterize retatrutide’s role in obesity treatment.
+The weight loss data from retatrutide’s clinical program are among the most compelling ever reported for a pharmacological intervention in obesity.
+Phase 2 demonstrated mean weight reductions of 22-24% at 48 weeks, and the TRIUMPH-4 Phase 3 trial confirmed and exceeded these results with 28.7% mean weight loss at 12 mg over 68 weeks.
+With the majority of participants achieving clinically meaningful thresholds, triple receptor agonism represents a significant advance in pharmacological weight management.
+Additional TRIUMPH readouts will provide the longer-term and more detailed data needed to fully characterize retatrutide’s role in obesity treatment.

 Sources Used On This Page